JuliaGraphics/ColorSchemes.jl/README.md

 ## Weighted colorschemes <a id="Weighted colorschemes"></a>

-Sometimes a colorscheme is dominated by some colors, and others occur less frequently.
-For example, in an image there may be much more brown than yellow.
-You can extract both a set of colors and a set of weights that indicate proportions of colors.
-For example:
+Sometimes an image is dominated by some colors with others occurring less frequently.
+For example, there may be much more brown than yellow in a particular image.
+You can extract both a set of colors and a set of numerical values or weights that indicate the proportions of colors in the image.

     cs, wts = extract_weighted_colors("monalisa.jpg", 10, 15, 0.01; shrink=2)

-The colorscheme is in `cs`, and `wts` holds the proportions of each color:
+The colorscheme is now in `cs`, and `wts` holds the various weights of each color:

     wts
     -> 10-element Array{Float64,1}: